Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 ## Model only needs to be useful

 In order to make things easier to understand, I would wish to start with an inaccuate premise: we can view neural network models as functions that takes some sort of matrix as inputs, do some sort of matrix computations, and output another matrix as the final result.
 What makes one neural network different from others is how the computation is carried out.
-It's like \(y=a \times x^2\) is a different function from \(y=a \times sin(x)\), only that in the case of neural network, both x and y are matrics, and the math is much complicated.
+It's like \(y=a \times x^2\) is a different function from \(y=a \times sin(x)\), only that in the case of neural network, both x and y are matrices, and the math is much complicated.
 When it comes to model training, we are essentially trying to find values gives best fit to the data.<br>

 There's an important assumption here: just because model fits the data well does not mean the model describes mechanisms behind the data.
 For example, we <i>definitely</i> can fit \(y=a \times sin(x) + b\) to a normal distribution data (like distribution of customer spendings in McDonald's), and it's prob going to be a pretty good fit, but this does not mean the sine function has anything to do with explaining the normal distribution.
 A good model does not always need to be description, a good model just needs to be useful for its purpose.<br>